TaylorElla/Pacman/README.md

 ## Exercise on pacman game
 <img src= "pacman.png" width='300'/>

-Description of the project: What does the current project do?
-Include improvements you made in the description.
+Description of the project: In this exercise, we were given starter files to create a web page that produces a PacMan on the click of a button.
+I added a black background and styled the buttons with a white dash border and white font.

-How to Run: This is information someone would use to run your project on their machine.
+How to Run: This exercise is inteded to run on a web browser.
+Drag and drop the index.html file onto your browser to view the Pacman Factory.
+Click the 'Add Pacman' button to add pacman to the page.
+Click 'Start Game' to see the pacmen bounce around the screen.

-Roadmap of future improvements: What additional features or functionality would be helpful to a user?
+Roadmap of future improvements: I would like to introduce new characters to the factory game.
+For example, adding Pacman fruit and ghosts.

 License information: This should include information about the MIT license.